 The speed at which it runs varies by individual.
-Those with a slow metabolism tend to have more leftover fuel (calories), which gets stored as fat.
+Those with slow metabolism tend to have more leftover calories, which get stored as fat.

-This is a review of why some people have a fast metabolism and how you can speed up your metabolism to burn more calories.
+This article reviews why some people have fast metabolism and how you can speed up your metabolism to burn more calories.

-Metabolism is a term that collectively refers to all the chemical processes in your body.
+Metabolism refers to all the chemical processes in your body.
 The faster your metabolism, the more calories your body needs.

-The “speed of metabolism” is commonly known as metabolic rate.
+The speed of your metabolism is commonly known as metabolic rate.
 It’s the number of calories you burn in a given amount of time, also known as calorie expenditure.

 Metabolic rate can be divided into several categories:

-- Basal metabolic rate (BMR): Your metabolic rate when you are asleep or at deep rest.
-It is the minimum metabolic rate needed to keep your body warm, lungs breathing, heart pumping and brain ticking.
+- Basal metabolic rate (BMR): Your metabolic rate during sleep or deep rest.
+It is the minimum metabolic rate needed to keep your lungs breathing, heart pumping, brain ticking, and body warm.

-- Thermic effect of food (TEF): The number of calories burned when your body is digesting and processing food.
-The rise in metabolic rate after meals usually represents about 10% of total energy expenditure (2).
+- Thermic effect of food (TEF): The number of calories burned while your body is digesting and processing food.
+TEF usually represents about 10% of your total energy expenditure ().

-- Thermic effect of exercise (TEE): The number of calories burned during exercise.
+- Thermic effect of exercise (TEE): The increase in calories burned during exercise.

-- Non-exercise activity thermogenesis (NEAT): The number of calories burned during activities other than exercise.
-This includes fidgeting, changing posture, standing and walking around (3).
+- Non-exercise activity thermogenesis (NEAT): The number of calories required for activities other than exercise.
+This includes fidgeting, changing posture, standing, and walking around ().

-Summary: Metabolic rate is also known as calorie expenditure.
-It is the number of calories used by the body in a given amount of time.
+SUMMARY Metabolic rate is also known as calorie expenditure.
+It is the number of calories your body uses in a given amount of time.

-- Age: The older you get, the slower your metabolic rate becomes.
-This is one of the reasons people tend to gain weight as they age (4).
+- Age: The older you get, the slower your metabolic rate.
+This is one of the reasons that people tend to gain weight as they age ().

-- Hormone disorders: Cushing’s syndrome and hypothyroidism slow down metabolic rate and increase the risk of weight gain (9).
+- Hormone disorders: Cushing’s syndrome and hypothyroidism slow down metabolic rate and increase your risk of weight gain ().

 In other words, some people are born with a faster metabolism than others.